KristianLyng/varnishfoo/chapter-3.rst

 initialization, parsing of VCL, interactive administration through the CLI interface, and basic monitoring of the child process.

-You will notice that the log file lives right on the edge of the child process.
+You will notice that the log file is drawn with a dotted line next to the child process.
+It might be more correct to draw it directly into the child.
 Varnish has two different logging mechanisms.
 The manager process will typically log to `syslog`, like you would expect, but the child logs to a shared memory log instead.
 This saves Varnish the trouble of worrying about file locks and generally speeds things up greatly.

 The shared memory log, abbreviated shmlog, is a round-robin style log file